 You will gain understanding, knowledge, and fluency in:

-- A historical review of the relationship between religion and public education in the United States, and a contemporary analysis of differing views regarding the nature and purpose of public education and the role of religion.
+- A historical review of the relationship between religion and public education in the United States, and a contemporary analysis of differing views regarding the nature and purpose of public education and the roles that religions play in these debates.

-- The study of religion from a nonsectarian perspective by applying an interdisciplinary, multigenerational cultural studies methodology.
+- The study of religion from a nonsectarian perspective by applying an interdisciplinary, multicultural, and critical theory methodology.

-- Lesson and unit plan development complementing various educational settings.
+- Lesson and unit plan development relevant to a wide range of educational settings.

-- The historical origins, central teachings, and devotional practices of discrete religious traditions.
+- The historical origins, central teachings, devotional practices, and social/political influences of discrete religious traditions.

 Is this right for me?